 Ensuring safe and quality housing for our veterans and their families has been one of Mike’s top priorities.
 Mike strongly believes that even one homeless veteran is one too many, and he’ll work tirelessly until veteran homelessness is an issue of the past.
 No one who sacrifices so much to serve our country should ever have to worry about having a place to live.

 - Served on the Veterans’ Affairs Subcommittee on Health and has been serving as Chair of the Veterans’ Affairs Subcommittee on Economic Opportunity.

-- Successfully advocated for the $146 million in funding for Camp Pendleton, including $71.7 million for a new mess hall and warehouse, $17.7 million for an ambulatory care center and dental clinic replacement, and $38.87 million for the I Marine Expeditionary Force consolidated information center, which is located here in the 49th District.
+- Successfully advocated for the $146 million in funding for Camp Pendleton in the 2020 appropriations process, including $71.7 million for a new mess hall and warehouse, $17.7 million for an ambulatory care center and dental clinic replacement, and $38.87 million for the I Marine Expeditionary Force consolidated information center, which is located here in the 49th District.

 - Successfully advocated during the appropriations process for $222 million in funding provided for veterans suicide prevention.

 - Co-sponsored the Repatriate Our Patriots Act, to prevent the deportation of veterans who have honorably served in our Armed Forces.

 - Passed a bipartisan amendment as part of the Moving Forward Act, which would provide nearly $3.4 billion for infrastructure upgrades to VA facilities and help support service-disabled veteran-owned small businesses.

 - Although the rate of male homeless veterans has stabilized, the number of female veterans experiencing homelessness has continued to increase.
 Mike introduced the Housing for Women Veterans Act to ensure funding for organizations that provide housing for women veterans and their families, and it recently passed the House as part of the Deborah Sampson Act.